yellowdog/python-examples-templates/quickstart.md

 **AWS** credentials must have the **[required IAM policies](https://docs.yellowdog.co/#/knowledge-base/configuring-an-aws-account-for-use-with-yellowdog)**.

-## Step 2: Create a Source Template
+## Step 2: Create a Compute Source Template

 - Docs: https://docs.yellowdog.co/#/the-platform/specifying-sources-of-compute
 - Portal: https://portal.yellowdog.co/#/sources

-Create a **Source** using the Source Templates tab.
+Create a **Compute Source Template** using the Compute Source Templates tab.
 You’ll need various bits of cloud provider information.

 Leave the Instance Type and Image ID as ‘Allow Any’.
 We’ll allow these to be populated at the Compute Template level.